-The Group and the Company have elected not to recognise right-of-use assets and lease liabilities for shortterm leases and leases of low value assets.
+The Group and the Company have elected not to recognise right-of-use assets and lease liabilities for short-term leases and leases of low value assets.
 The Group and the Company recognise the lease payments as an operating expense on a straight-line basis over the term of the lease unless another systematic basis is more representative of the time pattern in which economic benefits from the leased asset are consumed.

-3.6 Leases (continued)
+3.6 Leases (Cont'd)